 City is proud to support equal access to higher education for forced migrants.
 The Sanctuary Scholarship consists of full tuition fee support and a grant to help with the costs of living.

-The Sanctuary Scholarship provides a full tuition fee waiver and a grant of £13,510 (for a maximum of 3 years) per year of study to cover living expenses.
+The Sanctuary Scholarship provides a full tuition fee waiver and a grant equivalent of a full maintenance loan from Student Finance England to cover living expenses.

 In order to be considered, applicants must have one of the following immigration statuses: